-- All purebred gilts will be placed in this class. - There must be a minimum of 6 entries to have the class. - All registration papers must be turned into the Extension Office by May 15th.
+- An exhibitor may show a maximum of 2 individual entries. - All purebred gilts will be placed in this class. - There must be a minimum of 6 entries to have the class. - All registration papers must be turned into the Extension Office by May 15th.